rafiarslan/SimpleShooter/README.md

 # Controls

--W, A, S, D to move around.
+-W, A, S, D keys to move around.

 -Left Mouse Button to shoot.